 I’m a big fan of exercise; particularly Winnie-the-Pooh’s “stoutness exercises” designed to induce an appetite for all things yummy.
 Stoutness exercises that include actual stout are a bonus.
 Cookies and ice cream are even better.
 Cookies and ice cream both flavored with stout?
 I’m in.

-These ice cream sandwiches were inspired by a few different sources: Humphry-Slocombe’s stout ice cream recipe, as featured in Beer West Magazine, and this stout oatmeal cookie recipe from Alaskan Brewing Company.
+These ice cream sandwiches were inspired by a few different sources: Humphry-Slocombe’s stout ice cream recipe, as featured in Beer West Magazine, and a stout oatmeal cookie recipe from Alaskan Brewing Company (unfortunately the recipe is no longer available).
 These beautiful ice cream sandwiches from Karen at Honestly Yum encouraged me to put the two together.

 Since the cookie and ice cream recipes both called for simmering stout until reduced to a syrup, I reduced the full quantity all at once, and I threw in a vanilla bean for fun.